Terp Network Docs

 Backwards Compatibility

-The zk-wasm module is additive: it introduces new message types (MsgStoreCodeWithCircuit), new store keys (vk_checksum in CodeInfo), and new host functions (verify_halo2_proof).
+The zk-cosmwasmvm module is additive: it introduces new message types (MsgStoreCodeWithCircuit), new store keys (vk_checksum in CodeInfo), and new host functions (verify_halo2_proof).
 Existing contracts that do not use ZK functionality are unaffected — they never call the host function, and the standard CosmWasm lifecycle (store, instantiate, execute, migrate) remains identical.

-The ZK fork requires a coordinated upgrade: terp-core must switch from standard wasmvm to zk-wasmvm.
+The ZK fork requires a coordinated upgrade: terp-core must switch from standard wasmvm to zk-cosmwasmvm.
 This is a hard-fork event.
 The upgrade handler adds the vk_checksum field to existing CodeInfo entries (default: empty, meaning no circuit).
 Contracts uploaded before the upgrade continue to function — they simply have no associated verifying key.

 Migration plan: v6 upgrade handler adds the vk_checksum field to the store schema and initializes the vks/ cache directory.
 No data migration is needed for existing contracts.